Test-Time Adaptation via Conjugate Pseudo-labels: Experiments

 \subsection{Setup}

-\paragraph{Datasets} We evaluate on the three common corruption benchmarks: adapting a classifier trained on CIFAR-10 to CIFAR-10-C, CIFAR-100 to CIFAR-100-C and ImageNet to ImageNet-C~\citep{corruptions_data}.
-Following the previous works \citep{tent, ttt}, we report the error averaged across corruptions at the highest severity for CIFAR-10/100-C and averaged across corruptions and severity level for ImageNet-C. We also evaluate on three domain adaptation datasets: adapting a classifier trained on SVHN to MNIST/USPS~\citep{usps}/MNISTM~\citep{mnistm}, an ImageNet classifier to ImageNet-R~\citep{hendrycks2021many} and adapting from synthetic to real data in VISDA-C~\citep{visda2017}.
+\paragraph{Datasets.} We evaluate on the three common corruption benchmarks: adapting a classifier trained on CIFAR-10 to CIFAR-10-C, CIFAR-100 to CIFAR-100-C and ImageNet to ImageNet-C~\citep{corruptions_data}.
+Following the previous works \citep{tent, ttt}, we report the error averaged across corruptions at the highest severity for CIFAR-10/100-C and averaged across corruptions and severity level for ImageNet-C. We also evaluate on three domain adaptation datasets: adapting a classifier trained on SVHN to MNIST, an ImageNet classifier to ImageNet-R~\citep{hendrycks2021many} and adapting from synthetic to real data in VISDA-C~\citep{visda2017}.

-\paragraph{Models and Training Losses} Following previous works on TTA\citep{tent,ttt}, we use ResNet-26 \citep{resnet} as the source classifier architecture for CIFAR-10/100 experiments, ResNet-18 for SVHN to MNIST and a ResNet-50 for ImageNet and source synthetic data on VisDA-C. We consider source classifiers trained via the following loss functions: the de-facto cross-entropy, recently proposed polyloss \citep{polyloss} and squared loss \citep{sq_loss_paper}.
-Further we also experiment with exponential loss on a toy binary classification dataset of gaussian clusters.
+\paragraph{Models and Training losses.} Following previous works on TTA\citep{tent,ttt}, we use ResNet-26 \citep{resnet} as the source classifier architecture for CIFAR-10/100 experiments, ResNet-18 for SVHN to MNIST and a ResNet-50 for ImageNet and source synthetic data on VisDA-C. We consider source classifiers trained via the following loss functions: the de-facto cross-entropy, recently proposed polyloss \citep{polyloss} and squared loss \citep{sq_loss_paper}.